iandunn/password-confirm-action/readme.md

 1. Use the plugin and [report any issues](http://github.com/stephenharris/password-confirm-action/issues).
 2. Find an [unassigned issue](http://github.com/stephenharris/password-confirm-action/issues) and start working on it (please make PRs to the develop branch).

+If you have an expertise in accessibility I would welcome any suggestions or improvements.
+Or if you encounter any issues regarding accessibility please do report these.

 ### A special thanks ###